spherity/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 In order to process requests automatically, we propose the use of the DIDComm protocol for the issuance and presentation of verifiable credentials.
 The DIDComm protocol provides persistent secure connections that allow messages to be exchanged without the need to re-establish connections.

-The defined protocols and standards serve as a foundation for enabling interoperability between organisations throughout the EWC ecosystem.
-This RFC assumes that users are familiar with the chosen EWC protocols and standards, and can reference the original specifications when required.

 # 3 Trust Model

 ## 3.1 DIDs